 If you are using

-(Load an existing private key file, Save private key, see also our
+ssh-keygen, convert the private key to PuTTY's format (Load an existing private key file, Save private key).

-select the private key file in Connection > SSH > Auth.
-By saving the session, the settings can be utilized automatically
+PuTTY, select the private key file in Connection > SSH > Auth.
+Save the session so that the settings can be utilized automatically each time you connect.

 If you do not want to type the passphrase of your SSH key for every connection,